 - Emergency medical relief providing

-- Primary responsibility of dealing with biological disasters is with the State Governments.
+- The primary responsibility of dealing with biological disasters is with the State Governments.
 (Reason – Health is a State Subject).

-- Nodal agency for investigating outbreaks – National Institute of Communicable Diseases (NICD)
+- The nodal agency for investigating outbreaks – National Institute of Communicable Diseases (NICD)

 - Nodal ministry for Biological Warfare – Ministry of Home Affairs (Biological warfare is the use of biological agents as an act of war)